TritonDataCenter/triton-prometheus/README.md

 and grafana0 zones on a Triton headnode.
 Eventually this might turn into a core TritonDC "prometheus" and "grafana" services.

-## How to deploy development Prometheus and Grafana for monitoring Triton
+## How to deploy *development* Prometheus and Grafana for monitoring Triton

+(Note: This method is for development and will be deprecated when core tooling and images for prom and grafana are available.)

 Run the following from your computer/laptop.
 Assuming you have something like this in your "~/.ssh/config":